 NFL rumors: Odell Beckham Jr., Ravens agree to one-year, $18M contract

-OBJ picks Ravens on reported one-year, $18M contract originally appeared on NBC Sports Boston
+OBJ picks Ravens on one-year deal after reported 49ers interest originally appeared on NBC Sports Chicago

+Odell Beckham Jr. finally picked a new NFL home, so 49ers fans who've long coveted him on their team can see him play this fall.

 Rapoport added that the New York Jets had planned to host Beckham for a visit later Sunday night, but the Ravens stepped up and put money on the table.